Some numbers about the Mahone Bay Repair Café event

 "Mending matters" at Broad Cove

-The Broad Cove mending group has planned a few meetings during winter 2026.
+The Broad Cove mending group met earlier this year for a few meetings.

 Bridgewater's first repair café was a success! 🎉